Barney: Great... Social experiment.

 - Or their own fans if something truly devastating happens.

 - New York Rangers fans used to chant "Potvin sucks!" to jeer Denis Potvin, who played for the Islanders.

-- They still will, even in games not involving the Islanders and despite discouragement from team management - MSG no longer plays "Let's Go Band" because a bunch of fans will always follow it up with "Potvin sucks!" (doesn't stop fans in the crowd from whistling it once or twice a game anyway).
+- They still will, even in games not involving the Islanders and despite discouragement from team management - MSG no longer plays "Let's Go Band" because a bunch of fans will always follow it up with "Potvin sucks!"
+(It doesn't stop fans in the crowd from whistling the songonce or twice a game, prompting anyway).

 - The official unofficial crowd chant of the United States of America in any sporting event whatsoever is "U-S-A!
-U-S-A!" which got its start during the 1980 Olympics (and the Miracle on Ice in particular) and has since spread to basically everything, but still is most often heard during the Olympics.
+U-S-A!" which got its start during the 1980 Olympics (and the Miracle on Ice in particular) and has since spread so that it can possibly come up during any international competition, but still is most often heard during the Olympics.

 - The original USA Dream Team made up of professional basketballers were showered with this during their dominance at 1992 Barcelona games.